intelligent-machine-learning/dlrover/docs/tutorial/unified/03b-multi-role-training-verl.md

 - `workers.py`: Implements worker roles (e.g., actor, critic, reward model).
 - `util.py`: Shared utilities for worker and group management.
 - `run.sh`: Script to run `main.py` with appropriate arguments.

+You can combine DLRover with other algorithm implementations using the same paradigm.

 ## Workload Declaration and Submission (`main.py`)